Hair Loss Medications Compared: The Two Evidence-Based Prescription Options for Australian Men

 Finasteride is an oral prescription medication, classified as Schedule 4 in Australia, meaning it must be prescribed by a registered medical practitioner.
 It was originally developed for benign prostatic hyperplasia (enlarged prostate) at higher doses, and a lower dose was subsequently approved for male pattern hair loss.

 Finasteride works by inhibiting the enzyme 5-alpha reductase, which converts testosterone into dihydrotestosterone (DHT).
 DHT is the primary androgen involved in miniaturisation of hair follicles in men with a genetic predisposition to pattern baldness.
-By reducing DHT levels by approximately 60 to 70 percent, finasteride slows or halts the process that causes follicles to shrink and eventually stop producing visible hair.

 Because finasteride addresses the hormonal driver of hair loss rather than stimulating growth directly, it is particularly effective at preventing further loss.
 Like minoxidil, its benefits are maintained only while the medication is being taken.